bens4lsu/theskinny-publish/Content/blog2/olympic-viewing.md

 I have more to say on the college football front, but I think I"m going to log off so that I can watch the men's beach volleyball final with my full attention.
 But here are a couple of links that you might enjoy, particularly if you share some of my rooting interests in the King of Sports.

-<a href="http://msn.foxsports.com/cfb/story/8450384/Report:-USC-dealing-with-jock-itch-outbreak" target="_blank">Jock itch outbreak at USC</a>
+<a href="https://www.latimes.com/archives/la-xpm-2008-aug-14-sp-usc14-story.html" target="_blank">Jock itch outbreak at USC</a>

+<h3>2026 update:  the second link is broken, but it somehow went along with this next comment.</h3>

-<a href="http://collegefootball.rivals.com/content.asp?CID=837024" target="_blank">Would a win over Florida at their field be bittersweet if all of their team was injured?</a>  Not at all.
+Would a win over Florida at their field be bittersweet if all of their team was injured?
+Not at all.
 I'd like to see Tebow bump his head and slip into an unexplainable coma this weekend to top it all off.

 Friday morning update:  I fell asleep after one set of the volleyball.
 Anyone know who won?